Irumbu Thirai (2018 film): Plot

-On Rathi's advice and with the help of his friends in the military, he decides to the track down the person responsible for the theft.
-Kathiravan manages to apprehend and chase a loan agent similar to his loan agent in order to extradite information.
+On Rathi's advice and with the help of his friends in the military, he decides to track down the person responsible for the theft.
+Kathiravan manages to apprehend and chase a loan agent similar to his loan agent to extradite information.
 Later, he gets a phone call from a private number who tells Kathiravan to release him as he knows all the details about him and even threatens to release the private files in his sister's phone on the net.
 This shocks Kathiravan, who leaves the agent, but the agent is fatally hit by a van.
-The mysterious person is later revealed to be Sathyamoorthy aka White Devil, who is the kingpin of the Dark Net by the use of the Y2k Problem.
+The mysterious person is later revealed to be Sathyamoorthy, a.k.a.
+White Devil, who is the kingpin of the Dark Net by the use of the Y2k Problem.
 He runs an educational trust as a front for his cybercrime network.
 Kathiravan tracks and confronts Sathyamoorthy where the latter reveals his knowledge of the former following him and tells him that he attacked his sister.

 Sathyamoorthy also tells Kathiravan that he put ₹10 lakh to his account from a flagged account for which he is court-martialed.
-However, Kathiravan tracks Sathyamoorthy's henchmen with Rathi's help and confronts Sathyamoorthy at the server farm, where the two engage in hand-to-hand combat.
+However, Kathiravan tracks Sathyamoorthy's henchmen with Rathi's help to his henchmen's base, where he retrieves a laptop that they used to hack people's accounts.
+He frames Satyamoorthy by stealing the money of all police officers of Chennai City Police.
+He confronts Sathyamoorthy at the server farm, where the two engage in hand-to-hand combat.
 Sathyamoorthy defeats Kathiravan and burns the money due to his god complex.
-All the people who were conned by Sathyamoorthy learns about Sathyamoorthy from Kathiravan, and they reach the docks.
-Kathiravan fights back and defeats Sathyamoorthy, where the people get their money transferred back to their respective accounts.
-Sathyamoorthy is arrested by the police but creates a new username named Dark Angel hinting a sequel.
+However, Kathiravan reveals that the burnt money belongs to the Telecom minister, whom he blackmailed into passing information about the Aadhaar card information of all the citizens of India.
+All the people, along with the policemen, who were conned by Sathyamoorthy learn about him from Kathiravan, and they reach the docks.
+Kathiravan fights back and defeats Sathyamoorthy, after which Kathiravan reveals that he had hacked Satyamoorthy’s account and stole all of the money, and tells him to face the consequences.
+He opens the door, as an angry mob enters and assaults Satyamoorthy.
+Later, Kathiravan transfers their money back to their respective accounts.
+Sathyamoorthy is arrested by the police but creates a new username named Dark Angel.